2013 Carlton Cannes heist: Theft

 The valuables were stolen from a private hotel salon, which was very poorly guarded, the guards having no weapons.
-The jewels were present due to a display by Lev Avnerovich Leviev, the Israeli billionaire.
+The jewels were present due to a display by Israeli billionaire Lev Avnerovich Leviev.

 The armed thief was described as having a baseball cap and scarf, carrying a handgun.
 The theft initiated a manhunt but no arrests were made.
 Milan Poparic, a known member of the Pink Panthers, an organized crime gang, has been suggested as a potential suspect, having escaped prison days before the heist.
 According to reporting by investigative journalist Ryan Jacobs, most believe the thief was unlikely to be acting on his own.

-The thief, carrying an automatic pistol, entered the salon through a french door, which might have been forced or left open, and picked up a sack containing 72 jewels, 34 of which have been described as exceptional, in a suitcase.
+The thief, carrying a handgun, entered the salon through a french door, which might have been forced or left open, and picked up a sack containing 72 jewels, 34 of which have been described as exceptional, in a suitcase.
 The heist has been called the biggest heist ever in France, and possibly the biggest heist of all time.
 The theft was at the same hotel where Alfred Hitchcock's 1955 film To Catch a Thief was set.

 The robbery was the third in the Riviera over a short period, following the theft from the Cannes Film Festival of jewels worth $1.4 million, and the theft of a $1.9 million necklace.